Miguel-EMC/Miguel-EMC/README.md

 </p>

 <h3 align="left">About me: </h3>

-- 🔭 I'm a junior full stack developer, fond of technology.
+- :green_book: I'm a junior full stack developer, fond of technology.

 - 👯 I'm a very friendly guy and I like to work in a team.